alunmorris/Multi-channel-wireless-voltmeter/README.md

 # Multi-channel-wireless-voltmeter
 A multi-channel wireless (2.4GHz) voltmeter display using ATTINY402, Arduino nano, NRF24L01+ and 128x32 I2C OLED.

-The transmitter is optimised for low power and will run from a battery for weeks or months depending on useage, sample frequency and of course battery capacity.
+The transmitter is optimised for low power and will run from a battery for weeks or months depending on usage, sample frequency and of course battery capacity.

 Range is a few meters to tens of meters depending on how well the radio module is isolated from the controller, and the RF power setting.

 I did the project as an exercise in minimalism.
+Demo at https://youtu.be/bwuttJC_tyY

-Developed on Auduino
+Developed on Arduino

 ![Display top no bat small-](https://user-images.githubusercontent.com/4630866/100372525-44a9a080-3001-11eb-8f44-4add414d4948.jpg)